AU-Master-Thesis/thesis/sections/3-methodology/study-1/configuration.typ

   b,
   unicode-fig,
 )
-#v(-0.5em)
+#v(-0.60em)
-#h(1em)The environment shown in @f.m.maze-env is built from the character matrix, in @f.m.maze-env#text(accent, "A").
+from the character matrix, in @f.m.maze-env#text(accent, "A").
 Even though each character is taller than it is wide when written out in most fonts, the map-generation code produces one _square *tile*_ for each character.
 This makes up for the seeming descrepency in aspect ratio between the character grid in @f.m.maze-env#text(accent, "A"), and the actual environment in @f.m.maze-env#text(accent, "B").
 A few special case characters are `U+2588 █`, and a space, where, the former represents free space, and the latter represents a filled-in tile, similarly to how the white-space in the other path characters are the actual obstacles.

 The resulting grid of _tiles_ in @f.m.maze-env#text(accent, "B") is, 5$times$8, where a 2$times$1 segment is highlighted#sg.
 In @f.m.maze-env#text(accent, "C") the highlighted section is shown bigger, where, in red#sr, the resulting #acr("AABB") colliders are shown.
 These colliders are generated on a per-tile basis, which means that the there are seams between the tiles, where the colliders meet.
 One could argue that these seams could be eliminated to optimise computational efficiency, as less intersection tests would have to be made in the #acr("RRT*") algorithm.